dhaval1mak/genz/RSS_UPDATE_SUMMARY.md

 - New sources like Wired, Ars Technica, and MIT Technology Review provided unique content
 - Advanced JSON parsing mechanisms successfully handled Gemini API responses
 - SEO-friendly slugs were generated for all new articles
+- Current database contains 947+ articles from all sources

 ## 🛠️ Usage Instructions